-The master Media and Information Design is one of the first to offer students the possibilities to explore the new emerging field of visual research within a state of the art design practice and to let students develop work across boundaries, within the ever-expanding contemporary fine art and design disciplines.
+The master program Media & Information Design offers students the opportunity to explore newly emerging research domains in design and establish a distinctive state-of-the-art practice.
+The interdisciplinary curriculum fosters the development of work across boundaries, within the ever-expanding contemporary fine art and design disciplines.

 Seminars are an integral part of the master's program.
 LUCA has a particularly rich and diversified range of research seminars fed by the research groups of our campuses from Brussels, Ghent, Genk and Leuven.
 Each campus has its own researchers, research traditions and disciplines.